untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 ```

 In normal rendering (`renderDebugViewMode == .lit`), applies exposure, lift/gamma/gain color correction, and optional color grading to the composited image.

+Splat-covered pixels are left alone: a capture is a finished photograph, so the grade and the tone map (ACES / AgX / a baked LUT) apply only to the scene behind and around the splats.
+The pass reads the Gaussian pass's layer (`gaussianColorMap`, bound while `renderInfo.gaussianCoverageWritten` says the pass ran this frame), decodes it as the pre-composite did, recovers the scene behind a partly covered pixel from the composite, grades and tone-maps that, and lays the splat layer back over it; a pixel the editor's gizmo overrode in the pre-composite is graded whole. `GaussianDebugOptions.shared.toneMapSplatPixels` restores the old behaviour for an A/B.

 When `renderDebugViewMode` is set to a G-Buffer visualization mode, the renderer stores the requested debug target and the look pass reads from that texture instead of the color-graded composite: